 3. The Tribunal notes that Staff Rule 13.1.1(2) provides that internal appeals must be submitted within 60 calendar days of the notification of the challenged decision.
-The emails of 1 October 2019, to which the complainant refers in this respect, are dated within that time limit.
+The emails of 7 October 2019, to which the complainant refers in this respect, are dated within that time limit.

-The annexes to the complaint show that on 1 October 2019 the complainant sent an email to the operational email address of the Human Resources Management Directorate and the official email address of the Human Resources Director.
-In that email she explicitly stated that she was submitting an internal appeal against her latest annual performance assessment.
-She also stated that two documents were attached to the email, namely her latest performance assessment and an internal appeal memorandum addressed to the Secretary General.
+The annexes to the complaint show that on 7 October 2019 the complainant sent an email to the operational email address of the Human Resources Management Directorate and the official email address of the Human Resources Director.
+In that email she explicitly stated that she was submitting an internal appeal against the decision of 8 August 2019 not to renew her appointment.
+She also stated that two documents were attached to the email, namely the challenged decision and an internal appeal memorandum addressed to the Secretary General.